 Do applicants need GCSEs to be considered?

-Yes, applicants will usually have GCSE qualifications or equivalent Year 11 results as this is evidence of past academic achievement.
+Yes, applicants will usually have passed their GCSE qualifications (or equivalent) as this is evidence of past academic achievement.

 Can I be considered for the scheme if I’m an overseas applicant?